Laws About Driving With Flags On Cars

 How can I display my flag?

-If you’re flying a flag outside your car, it must not be any larger than A4 in size, as if it were to break free from its mountings then anything larger could seriously impair the vision of another motorist, should it hit their windscreen.
+If you’re flying a flag outside your car, it must not be any larger than A4 in size.
+This is to ensure it does not to obscure the driver’s vision, or seriously impair the vision of another motorist should it hit their windscreen if it were break free from its mountings.

 What are the penalties if I get it wrong?